SALT-Lab-Human-AI/project-check-point-1-NOODEIA/docs/report/FINAL_REPORT.md

 #### 8.2.4 Privacy-Preserving Architectures

-Future iterations will explore federated learning approaches and local-first memory storage that maintain personalization benefits while minimizing centralized data collection.
+Future iterations will explore nationally recommended and regulated learning approaches and local-first memory storage that will maintain personalization benefits while minimizing centralized data collection.
 We will conduct user studies specifically examining student and parent attitudes toward learning data collection, informing the development of transparent consent mechanisms and data governance policies appropriate for educational contexts.

 #### 8.2.5 Diverse Deployment Contexts